alaserm/VisualTAF/README.md

 Also this tool allows you to cut your test execution time **tenfold** by running your tests in parallel in multiple browsers at the same time.\
 This tool is designed to enforce **test automation best practices**, so there is no "record and playback" functionality or other features that are not used by *REAL life test automation experts* as they make scripts unmaintainable.
 - With this tool you can use Selenium **from JavaScript**, which is much easier than learning complex Java or C#.
+- **No need** to install Node.js, Java or other dependencies, the tool is self contained, just download it and start coding.
 - It supports *Selenium Grid* and local test execution.
 - It supports Angular and JQuery ajax waits.
 - Automatically takes screeenshots upon test failure for easy bug tracking.